TMairi/HexConv/README.md

 ## KNOWN ISSUES / FUTURE CHANGES

-There are issues in the ASCII conversion when handling NULL bytes (Caused by how BASH handles piarameters as C-strings).
+There are issues in the ASCII conversion when handling NULL bytes (Caused by how BASH handles parameters as C-strings).
 I have tried to account for this as much as possible in the code.

 This script is currently only capable of handling 16-bit, 32-bit, 64-bit and 128-bit hexadecimal values for conversion into floating-point numbers.
 Logic supporting 8-bit (or other) values might be implemented in a future revision.